 When analyzing the success of your campaign, there are several key areas that should be examined:

 Campaign strategy: Identify which strategies were successful, and which strategies did not produce the desired results.
 This could include analyzing things like content type, platform choice, targeting methods, and audience engagement tactics.

 Platform reach: Determine how successfully your message was spread across platforms – for example whether it gained visibility on other channels or publications outside of your social media accounts and website.

-Audience engagement: Consider whether you engaged with your target audience effectively – from trends that influenced their interest in your project through to the conversations that happened around it.
+Audience Engagement: Consider whether you engaged with your target audience effectively – from trends that influenced their interest in your project to the conversations that happened around it.

-Metrics tracking: Analyze all possible data points related to the success of the project, such as views, shares, comments and conversions (e-commerce sales or donations).
+Metrics tracking: Analyze all possible data points related to the success of the Kickstarter project, such as views, shares, comments, and conversions (e-commerce sales or donations).
 Understand what drove people to engage with your campaign in terms of visual appeal or emotional triggers.

 By understanding these key elements within the context of a comprehensive post-campaign analysis strategy you can identify clear opportunities for improvement going forward toward boosting the performance of future campaigns.